nationalarchives/da-tre-dev-documentation/editorial-system-integration/README.md

 In the AWS Account where the Editorial system is provisioned there will be AWS IAM Roles defined, based on prod and non-prod environments.

-Editorial IAM Roles will have permissions to write a message to the AWS SQS queue in the AWS account where the TE is provisioned.
+Editorial IAM Roles will have permissions to subscribe to the AWS SQS queue in the AWS account where the TE is provisioned.

 The message will contain [S3 presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) to retrieve the objects from the TDR S3 bucket.